 Weather – The best time to visit Varanasi is Winter season, i.e. October-March, when the temperature lies between 5-15 degree Celsius.

 Food – The popular food of Varanasi is its street food name, Kachori Sabji, Jalebi, Tamatar Chaat, Litti-Chokha, Lassi, Thandai, Rasagulla, Gulab Jamun, Aaloo Tikki, Chai in Kulhad, Laong Lata, Samosa, Bun Malai, Boondi, Malaiyyo, Mirchi Pakoda, Malaai Chenna Roll, and Paan.

-Lifestyle –The people of Banaras are known for its spiritual and religious lifestyles, people are more in worshipping, the people of Varanasi are more involved in Vedic Philosophy, Literature, arts, crafts, music and architecture.
+Lifestyle –The people of Banaras are known for its spiritual and religious lifestyles, people are more in worshipping, the people are more involved in Vedic Philosophy, Literature, arts, crafts, music, and architecture.

 Culture – Varanasi is called as the cultural capital of India, it has a unique traditional culture like arts and crafts, famous for silk and Banarasi sarees, ornaments, woodwork and much more.

 Things to do in Varanasi are different from other cities, as it is a religious city so, most of the activities in Varanasi are related to spiritual and divine.
 Sacred, colourful and cultural are the world which better describes the beauty of Varanasi.
 Here, is the list of some top things to do in Varanasi are –